alanmitchell/bmon/docs/source/sensor-alerts.rst

 set the trigger value, which in this case is 140 deg F.

 We will discuss the next two inputs related to Building mode later.
-In this example they are not used and left with no selections.
+In this example they are not used and are left with no selections.

 BMON will automatically create a relevant ``Alert message``, or you can type your own message in the ``Alert message`` box.
 We have left the